doantai95/hapyak-embed-api/README.md

 **videoType**

 The type of video to load.
-Valid values can be "youtube", "vimeo", "html5".
+Valid values can be "youtube", "vimeo", "html5", "jplayer"

 **videoId**